Author: Courts of the Czech Republic

 Czech Republic vs DFH Haus CZ s.r.o., November 2022, Supreme Administrative Court, Case No 4 Afs 287/2020-54

 In 2013, DFH Haus CZ s.r.o. filed amended tax returns for 2006, 2010, and 2011, following the German tax authority’s adjustment of its transfer prices in 2006, in order to claim the resulting tax loss for 2006 and apply it against its tax liability in the Czech Republic for 2010 and 2011.
 The tax authorities disallowed the amendments.
 A complaint filed by DFH with the district court was dismissed and an appeal was then filed with the Supreme Administrative Court.
-Judgement of the Court The Court rejected DFH’s arguments that the tax loss must be allowed under the Czech-German income tax treaty.
+Judgment of the Court The Court rejected DFH’s arguments that the tax loss must be allowed under the Czech-German income tax treaty.
 DFH could not reduce its tax liabilities in the Czech Republic in 2010 and 2011 with the 2006 tax loss resulting from the German transfer pricing adjustment.
 The Court noted that the usual purpose of double taxation treaties is to regulate the place ...
 Read more

 Czech Republic vs HPI – CZ spol. s r.o., November 2022, Supreme Administrative Court, Case No 9 Afs 37/2022 – 37